elixir-lsp/vscode-elixir-ls/README.md

 }
 ```

-You can, of course, change them in your user settings, or on a per project basis in `.vscode/settings.json`.
+You can, of course, change these in your user settings, or on a per project basis in `.vscode/settings.json`.

 ## Advanced Configuration

 ### Add support for emmet

-emmet is a plugin that makes it easier to write html: https://code.visualstudio.com/docs/editor/emmet
+`emmet` is a plugin that makes it easier to write HTML: https://code.visualstudio.com/docs/editor/emmet

 Open VSCode and hit Ctrl+Shift+P (or Cmd+Shift+P) and type "Preference: Open Settings (JSON)"
-Add or edit your `emmet.includedLanguages` to include the new Language Id:
+Add or edit your `emmet.includedLanguages` to include the new Language ID:

 ```json
 "emmet.includeLanguages": {